kevinjosethomas/filter-profanity/README.md

 # filter-profanity
-``filter-profanity`` is one of the most efficient python pacakges that provides functionality to censor profanity in text!
+``filter-profanity`` is one of the most efficient python packages that provides functionality to censor profanity in text!
 The package cross-verifies text with a list of opensource profane vocabulary that you can find [here](https://github.com/RobertJGabriel/Google-profanity-words).

 This package can be used in many areas including chat applications, bots and anything that handles user input!